Restaurants are expecting revenue to be halved in the next three months or more.

 Is your delivery system and e-menu robust and functional?

-In all, do you provide a personalisd, seamless online food ordering experience across all channels?
+In all, do you provide a personalised, seamless online food ordering experience across all channels?

-It is a must to establish a unique e-menu with integrated shopping cart, order management and payment gateways in order for an effective online to offline strategy to work.
-Embark on a system which can effectively help connect F&B merchants to logistics partners.
+It is a must to establish a unique e-menu with an integrated shopping cart, order management, and payment gateways in order for an effective online to offline strategy to work.
+Embark on a system that can effectively help connect F&B merchants to logistics partners.

 Here are some examples of what a robust order management system can do:

-- Online food ordering system with mobile app for your customers.
+- Online food ordering system with a mobile app for your customers.

-- Receive food order from your Facebook page.
+- Receive food orders from your Facebook page.